Simple Homemade Face Mask Recipes

 Strawberry and Honey Mask

-Strawberries contain both alpha hydroxy acid and salicylic acid which both have exfoliating effects as well as being high in vitamin C. Simply mash 2 or 3 strawberries with one tablespoon of honey into a smooth paste.
+Strawberries contain both alpha hydroxy acid (AHA) and salicylic acid (beta hydroxy acid – BHA) which both have exfoliating effects as well as being high in vitamin C. Simply mash 2 or 3 strawberries with one tablespoon of honey into a smooth paste.
 Apply to the skin for around 15 minutes then rinse with lukewarm water.
 You can also add one tablespoon of fresh cream for a more moisturising effect.

 Coconut Oil and Banana Mask

 There are a lot of good ideas out there for homemade face masks however it is best to do a small patch test first in case you have a reaction to any of the ingredients as some may cause irritation, especially the likes of orange juice and turmeric powder which can cause a burning sensation.
-You can always test out a few and see which one your skin likes the best.
+You can always test out a few and see which one your skin likes the best or mix and match a few of the different ingredients to make your own custom version.

 If you’d like to share any other ideas that you’ve tried yourself, please feel free to leave a comment below or if you have any other thoughts or opinions that you’d also like to share, I’m always happy to hear them.